 The primary difference between the two units lies in their missions.
 The Rangers focus more on infiltration and assault, although personnel recovery is also part of the mission at times.
 Pararescue teams focus more on personnel recovery and rescue, although they are trained in combat and survival as well.
 Pararescue teams typically do not conduct intelligence-gathering operations or reconnaissance.
 Rangers receive less medical training, normally just emergency first aid and combat lifesaving procedures.

 Similarities Between the Two Units

 Both the Army Rangers and the Air Force Pararescue team are elite special-operations units that are highly selective.
 Volunteers for either unit must be in peak physical condition, and training involves extensive physical training.
 Both units are posted for quick response to an emergency, regardless of the time or weather.
 Basic pay is the same for personnel of the same rank and years of service.
-As of 2013, neither unit accepts female candidates.
+As of 2016, units now accept female candidates.

 - Special-Ops.org: USAF Pararescue Team (Pararescue Jumpers -- PJs)

 - Special-Ops.org: U.S. Army Rangers -- 75th Ranger Regiment

 - U.S. Army: 75th Ranger Regiment -- Heritage

 - U.S. Army: 75th Ranger Regiment -- Mission

 - U.S. Army: 75th Ranger Regiment -- Training